Dear students,

 is typical of most cities in India, in that New Delhi does not lack water,

+merely good infrastructure.
 New Delhi demands 36 million cubic meters of water per day.
 The New Delhi Jal Board supplies just over 30 million cubic meters per day, but only 17 million cubic meters actually reach consumers due to infrastructure problems, such as leaking pipes.
 The government has avoided proper maintenance of pipes and canals, which is now causing major inefficiencies in water use.
 As New Delhi’s water supply runs through 5,600 miles of pipes, up to 40% leaks out.
 The Jal Board sends tankers to New Delhi with water that people have to wait in long lines to get, and what they receive is of questionable quality.Rather than fixing the pipelines, the government is falling back on these tankers, which is an expensive and inefficient method of delivering water to its citizens.
 Despite these feeble attempts, 27% of homes in New Delhi receive tap water for less than 3 hours a day.
 As a result of the government’s inability to provide adequate water, private water suppliers, which charge exorbitant prices, have spring up and people have begun to dig neighborhood wells, depleting groundwater even further.

 V.